 A favorable determination letter:

-- is issued based on the applicable Cumulative List at the time the application is received; and
+- is issued based on the submission period’s applicable Cumulative List or Required Amendments List

 Do I need to file a determination letter application for my retirement plan?

 Employers who sponsor retirement plans are generally not required to apply for a determination letter from the IRS.
 Pre-approved plan adopting employers

 Employers who adopt pre-approved plans (either Master and Prototype or Volume Submitter) typically don’t apply to the IRS for determination letters.
 An adopting employer can generally rely on the opinion or advisory letter issued to the M&P or VS plan sponsor.
 Only employers who have made non-extensive modifications to their volume submitter plans may apply for a separate letter on Form 5307, Application for Determination for Adopters of Modified Volume Submitter Plans.
 See the Pre-approved Retirement Plan Adopting Employer FAQs.

 Having a favorable determination letter provides the employer with reliance that:

 - the plan is qualified under IRC Section 401(a); and